Course Information – UPEACE Campus in Costa Rica

 This tuition fee includes course materials, field visits, coffee breaks, and five lunches.

 All participants will be awarded a certificate from UPEACE Centre for Executive Education upon completion of the course.

 Innovative educators at all levels – teachers, university professors, administrators and non-formal educators – are the primary target audience.
 However, anyone who considers himself or herself an ‘educator’ and who is interested in being an changemaker in the education world will benefit tremendously from this course.

 Not sure you’re ready to apply?
+Write us with your questions or to arrange a phone call at firstname.lastname@example.org.
 Interested in staying connected with the UPEACE Centre for Executive Education?
 Receive free e-newsletters, updates, videos, sample readings and materials by joining the Centre’s email list (click here) or liking our Facebook page at UPEACECentre.
-You may also contact us at firstname.lastname@example.org.